Cleverbum/flogr/README.md

 Go on and take it for a [spin](http://flogr.mikecarruth.org/).

+##This Fork
+Is a work in progress intended to bring Flogr up to speed with the last few years of changes to the Flickr API and to php itself.
+I'll update the remainder of the below once the code changes themselves are underway.

+At the moment it's using a number of other libraries which I'll properly thank once I work out what they are and find proper links to them

 ##Main Features
 - Customizable photoblog interface for your flickr photos
 - Display all flickr photos, only photos with certain tags or only certain photosets